cxlanyagege/S200H-NUC-Hackintosh/README.md

 ## What is not working

-- i5 and i7 models mat not work
+- i5 and i7 models may not work
   - I did not test other CPU models, trying these at your own risk
 - Power button when host runs macOS
 - Slightly slower boot speed compared to others